-Every year thousands of large trucks are involved in fatal accidents on Florida roads and highways according to the National Highway Traffic Safety Administration.
+Every year thousands of large trucks are involved in fatal accidents on Florida roads and highways.
 When a passenger vehicle weighing less than 3,000 pounds collides with a semi tractor trailer weighing over 80,000 pounds, the passenger vehicle and its occupants often pay the price for the truck driver or owner's negligence.
-Every year 18 wheeler accidents leave thousands of people dead and seriously injured.
-A study conducted for the Florida Department of Transportation in 2005 concluded that Florida's fatality rate in 1999 was 40% higher than the national average, with heavy trucks having more than twice the percentage of fatalities of passenger cars.
+Every year semi trucks, construction and commercial trucks accidents leave thousands of people dead or seriously injured.

 - Driver fatigue

 - Faulty Brakes